LPrendergast/LPrendergast/README.md

 Hello, I'm Luke, a software developer from 🇮🇪 Ireland, currently living in London.
 Currently working at Aschom Technologies with React Native.

-I'm a Full Stack Developer with a BSc in Music, Media & Performance Technology. 🎸 🎶 Dev recruiter in the past, Dev now.
+I'm a Full Stack Developer with a BSc in Music, Media & Performance Technology. 🎸 🎶

+Dev recruiter in the past, now a dev.

 Moved from Ireland in 2018 to pursue my career into tech. 💾